Making vowel plots in R (Part 2)

 Just like we did above, we’ll start with plotting all tokens of /aɪ/, which is going to be a bit messy.
 Then we’ll see how to summarize the data and plot just the medians for each vowel.

-So last time, we took my_vowels and compressed the 10 columns into 1, but that was too far so we used spread to spread them out into F1 and F2 columns.
+So last time, we took my_vowels and compressed the 10 columns into 1, but that was too far so we used pivot_wider to spread them out into F1 and F2 columns.
 Well, as it turns out, to make this Praat-like plot, we want that super tall, compressed version.

 All of this code you’ve seen before, so it should be relatively clear what is happening.
 We’ll start with the first dataset, my_vowel, only keep the tokens of “AY”, then we’ll smush all ten columns into one, separate out the formant and percent, and then sort it by the ID.
 We’ll save this as a new dataframe, ay_very_tall, because it’s a “very tall” version of the data.